cath19/DSPS_-charty-/HW9/README.md

 I used the free extension on this assignment.
 I worked with Theodore Fessaras, Desi Pilla, and Sam Matylewicz.
 Theodore and I worked on opening the file together.
 I did some of the data wrangling by myself.
-Desi and Sam did the majority of the rest of the assignment.
+Desi and Sam did the majority of the rest of the assignment since I was very confused.